Bio - David

 Gigs in Pennsylvania, New York, West Virginia, and Ohio led to new musical growth, and a realization that the next logical step would be a college music education.
 His high-school music director, James Lagoon suggested Berklee College of Music in Boston.

-On that first day of class at Berklee, Dave knew he was in the right place.
+On that first day of class at Berklee, David knew he was in the right place.
 On a Monday morning class instructor Tom Anasotos strolled in and proceeded to play transcribed choruses of a Charlie Parker solo.
 On his Bari sax.
 Yes!

 His piano teacher was James Williams and learning from James was a defining moment.
 With assignments like "learn four jazz standards every week.
-In all twelve keys" and "when you play Bach Inventions, try playing one hand legit and the other swing", Dave was challenged to become a better musician.
+In all twelve keys" and "when you play Bach Inventions, try playing one hand legit and the other swing", David was challenged to become a better musician.

 By the time he wrapped up his studies, the music business had changed dramatically.
-Falling back on his technical skills, and rather than spend endless nights playing disco, Dave took a gig at Bose Corporation as an electronics technician.
+Falling back on his technical skills, and rather than spend endless nights playing disco, David took a gig at Bose Corporation as an electronics technician.

-Working at Bose became Dave's master class in how to “make music sound good.”
+Working at Bose became David's master class in how to “make music sound good.”
 In a few years, he was promoted to the position of Recording Engineer, creating effective soundtrack's for Bose’s worldwide marketing programs.

 Mixing music, sound effects, and narration in over 15 languages was just another day the office.
 But, as great as this “office” was, he felt the pull of entrepreneurship.
 In 1981, together with a like-minded audio engineer, he went into business for himself.